mrterinc/mrterinc.github.io/_pages/about.md

 social: true
 ---

-I am a PhD candidate at Norwegian School of Economics.
-I am affiliated to [FAIR - The Choice Lab](https://www.nhh.no/en/research-centres/fair/research/){:target="\_blank"}.
+I am a PhD candidate in Accounting at Bocconi University.
+I am interested in audit regulation and audit market dynamics.
+In particular, my research focuses on how information on auditors are perceived by their clients and investors.

-My supervisor is [Erik Øiolf Sørensen](https://www.nhh.no/en/employees/faculty/erik-oiolf-sorensen/){:target="\_blank"} and my research mainly focus on information preferences and effects of information in decisions.
+Research interests: Audit regulation and transparency, Economics of audit markets